cj-hilder/ble-hr-tool/README.md

 ## HRV Reading

 An HRV Reading gives you a single number that summarises your heart rate variability.
-It is useful as a longitudinal recovery signal, provided you take readings under similar circumstances.

-Consistent morning readings, taken at the same time each day — before getting up or after a few minutes of quiet rest — will give the most comparable longitudinal data.
-There is no 'correct' HRV that you should aim for.
-HRV scores often rise over time as autonomic regulation patterns improve.
+To get meaningful data, take readings first thing in the morning, before coffee, food, or significant activity.
+Consistency of conditions matters more than any single number — the goal is a comparable baseline, not a peak score.
+On a daily basis the HRV score compared to baseline is often used as a guide to nightly recovery and readiness for activity, while a rising trend can indicate improvement in fitness or autonomic regulation.

+It's tempting to take readings later in the day when HRV is typically higher, but those numbers are heavily shaped by short-term factors (meals, posture, caffeine, recent stress, hydration) and tell you little about recovery state.

+This convention follows established research practice: standardised morning, supine measurement is the protocol used in autonomic research and athlete monitoring.
+Afternoon or evening readings can still be useful for tracking reactivity (e.g. morning-to-afternoon delta, or response to a specific stressor), but they are best treated as a separate metric rather than a substitute for the morning baseline.

 Select **"HRV Reading"** from the activity drop-down menu to start a new reading.